PJMasks/D2D-Project/DataEntryAnalysis/DataEntryAnalysis.md

 ##### Task 2(b): Justifying the new proposed template of the table

 1) There are no special characters in the column headers.
-2) Units are mentioned for the columns whereever necessary.
+2) Units are mentioned for the columns whereever necessary to avoid any confusion.
 3) Date along with time is included to help the scientists observe the changes in their distribution.
 4) Names of the columns are clear and easy to understand.
 5) All the data is collected in a single data file which makes it easy for the investigators to analyze and visualize the data.